Best Time to Visit Alaska

 When is the best month to visit Alaska?
 You can't go wrong visiting Alaska anytime between May 10 and September 15.
 The days are long, nature is in full bloom, and the air is alive with energy.
 But, for the absolute best time to visit Alaska, shoot for June 15 to July 15.
 Here's why.

 Alaska Summer Visitor Season

-The peak season for Alaskan travel runs from mid-June to mid-August, and Most tours operate mid-May to mid-September, with the exception of those into Denali (which run from mid-June to end of August).
-Shoulder season comes in spring and fall, when some day tours and hotels offer discounts of 10-25%.
-Here are some considerations for timing your visit.
+The peak summer season for Alaskan travel runs mid-June to mid-August.
+But most tours operate from mid-May to mid-September.
+Denali is the exception.
+It doesn't usually open until the second week in June.
+Shoulder season is May and September; some day tours and hotels offer discounts of 10-25%.
+Here are some considerations for timing your visit:

-On June 21, the longest day of the year, you can expect 19 hours of daylight in Anchorage, 18 hours in Southeast Alaska, and a whopping 22 hrs in Fairbanks.
+June 21 is the longest day of the year.
+Expect 19 hrs of daylight in Anchorage, 18 hrs in Southeast Alaska, and a whopping 22 hrs in Fairbanks.
 No matter where you are in Alaska, the summer days are longer than in the Lower 48.
-In fact, it's bright enough to be out and about almost all night long from late May to late July, and it stays light past 10 p.m. for another month on either side of that.
+In fact, it's bright enough to be out and about almost all night long from late May to late July.
+And it's light past 10pm for another month on either side of that.

-Daylight is important when planning your trip, since long days allow for multiple excursions.
-Raft in the morning, take a hike in the afternoon, and go on a thrilling flightseeing excursion in the evening.
-We've known travelers that could only visit Alaska for 3 to 4 days, but took full advantage of the daylight to see a LOT of this magnificent state.
+Long days allow for multiple excursions.
+Raft in the morning, hike in the afternoon, and go on a thrilling flightseeing excursion in the evening.
+We know travelers that can visit Alaska for only 3 to 4 days--and they can pack so much in!
 Use our Alaska daylight calculator to find out when the sun will set during your trip!

-On average, Alaska's summers are slightly rainier than the rest of the U.S. But May is dry, with only a 25% chance of measurable rain on any given day.
-The weather does become rainier as the summer progresses: By August, the chance of rain is just over 50%.
+On average, Alaska's summers are slightly rainier than the rest of the U.S..
+But May is dry, with only a 25% chance of measurable rain on any given day.
+The weather typically gets rainier as summer progresses: By August, the chance of rain is just over 50%.
 Compare Alaska's rainfall to your hometown.